 If you’re concerned you don’t have the experience to become a management consultant, there are plenty of different career options out there.
 Make sure you do your research to find the best career path for you.

-You’ll almost certainly be given time at the end of the interview to ask your own questions.
+You’ll almost certainly be given time at the end of the management consultant interview to ask your questions.
 Prepare three or four interesting questions to use this time wisely.

 The interviewer is going to see a lot of potential candidates who will all likely as similar questions such as, “Why did you choose management consulting?” or “Why do you like working here?”
 They’ll be extremely bored with answering the same questions so stand out by asking something more innovative.